Walter Chappell: Career

 Walter Chappell traveled extensively during his career.
 Following a relocation to Big Sur, California, where he was commissioned by MGM to photograph Sharon Tate, Elizabeth Taylor, and Richard Burton, his growing interest in the imagery of the human form in nature and experimental film-making instigated a move to Taos, New Mexico, to photograph the human form and the expansive landscape of the Southwest.
 He continued to study Native American ceremonial life and became intimately connected with the Taos Pueblo.

 After still another move to San Francisco where he lived from 1970–74, he began experimental work with electron photography: high voltage/high frequency electron imagery of living plants.
 Fern, in te collection of the Honolulu Museum of Art, is an example of these electron photographs.
 This work was presented in his Metaflora Portfolio in 1980.
 Chappell continued his photographic exploration of electron photography in Hilo, Hawaii, in 1984 after being awarded the National Endowment for the Arts Photographer's Fellowship for the third time (1977, 1980, 1984).
 Chappell moved to his final residence in the remote village of El Rito, New Mexico, in 1987 and from there continued to exhibit, lecture, give workshops and make field trips.
 In 1989 he was given access to and use of one of the famous 20x24" Polaroid view-cameras.

 Chappell has a significant representation of works in collections at: the Museum of Modern Art (New York, New York); the International Museum of Photography at George Eastman House (Rochester, New York); Library of Congress (Washington, D.C.); Museum of Art, Stanford University (Palo Alto, California); Metro Goldwyn Mayer Studio (Culver City, California) among many others.

 Death

 Chappell died of lung cancer on August 8, 2000, in Santa Fe, New Mexico, aged 75.
+He was remembered by The Los Angeles Times as, "a maverick and pioneer in the world of art photography who focused his attention--and his camera--on the wonders of plant life, natural forms and the human body."